-Coaches with Nets pedigree — including consultant Steve Clifford and Kenny Atkinson — get interviews
+Coaches with Nets pedigree — including David Vanterpool and Steve Clifford — get interviews

-A number of coaches with Nets pedigrees — including current consultant Steve Clifford —are getting interviews for open head coaching gigs around the NBA.
+A number of coaches with Nets pedigrees — including assistant coach David Vanterpool current consultant Steve Clifford —are getting interviews for open head coaching gigs around the NBA.

 Brian Lewis reports that Steve Clifford who worked this year with Steve Nash had his interview with the Kings in Sacramento Sunday.
 He was among several assistants and others familiar with Nets fans who’ve been or will be on the interview circuit.